Just a quick message to fellow retirees who are wishing their retirement years were the reality they had dreamed of while working.

 In the backyard of a traditional Estonian home locals set up as blacksmiths and workers serving the master of the home.

-Two young girls in Estonian traditional costumes posed for me as I entered the yard.
+Two young girls in Estonian traditional costumes posed fo

 From there I walked back to the square and away from the Government house and Post office to the Emajogi River.
 I crossed the rebuilt bridge that had been commissioned in 1784 by Catherine II of Russia, and then destroyed in 1941 by the Germans in WWII.